googlefonts/googlesans/Docs/BUILD.md

 ### Install Build Dependencies

-Install build dependencies in the venv with the following command (uses a tool from the `pip-tools` Python package):
+Install build dependencies in the venv with the following command:

 ```
-$ pip-sync
+$ pip install -r requirements.txt
 ```

 Execute this command every time the dependency versions are updated in the `requirements.txt` file in order to sync your venv dependency versions if you maintain a venv for local Google Sans builds.